 The assumptions described below were primarily determined based on an experience analysis covering the period from January 1, 2012 to December 31, 2017, with certain assumptions modified subsequently.
-The postretirement mortality assumption is based on an experience analysis covering the period from January 1, 2011 to December 31, 2015.
+The mortality assumption is based on an experience analysis covering the period from January 1, 2015 to December 31, 2020.

-Interest - 6.50% per annum, compounded annually.
+Interest - 6.50% per annum, compounded annually, net of investment expenses.